Harshit8194/IPL-2025-Batting-Analysis/README.md

 All 20 SQL query outputs have been documented with screenshots for easy verification.

-View all results here - IPL-2025-Batting-Analysis/query_results/
+View all results here - query_results